These Are the Trendiest Baby Names of 2017 (So Far)

 These unique monikers will stand out from all the Emma and Noahs.

-The most popular baby names of 2015 were Noah and Emma.
-But what’s trending for 2016?
+The most popular baby names of 2016 were Noah and Emma.
+But what’s trending for 2017?
 Well, according to Nameberry, the top picks might be shifting.
-The site, dedicated to all things baby names, released the top 100 girls’ and boys’ names for 2016 earlier this month.
+The site, dedicated to all things baby names, released the top 100 girls’ and boys’ names for 2017 (thus far!) last week.

 See the rest of the new list, here.
 Looking for something more vintage?
 Here, nine old-fashioned girls’ names making a comeback.
 And if the classic route is more your thing, here is the most timeless boys’ name.